AdobeDocs/campaign-web.en/help/v8/msg/gs-messages.md

 >[!CONTEXTUALHELP]
 >id="acw_deliveries_list"
 >title="Deliveries"
->abstract="Browse through your list of deliveries.
-You can view their status, contact and modification dates, key KPIs.
-You can filter the list by status, contact date, or channel.
+>abstract="A delivery is a marketing communication which is sent to an audience on a specific channel: email, SMS, or Push notification.
+In your list of deliveries, you can edit existing deliveries, and check their status, contact and modification dates, KPIs.
 Click the 'Create delivery' button to add a new delivery.
-Select a delivery to view its content, audience, and details."
+Select a delivery to view its content, schedule, audience, and details."

 With Adobe Campaign, you can send cross-channel campaigns including emails, SMS, and Push notifications, and measure their effectiveness using various dedicated reports.